With our midwife team, held in the surgery on Thursday mornings, by appointment.

 The arrangements below have changed due to COVID – you currently need an appointment for a blood test so please contact Reception to book this – many thanks

-If you need a blood test we have a Phlebotomy service on the ground floor Monday to Friday between 8.00am and 12 noon.
+If you need a blood test we have a Phlebotomy service on the ground floor Monday to Friday between 8.00am and 12.00pm.
 You will need a form to take with you which will either be given to you by the doctor or nurse (if you have seen someone recently), sent to you with a letter, or can be collected from our Reception.
 If these opening hours are not convenient for you then you can use the Phlebotomy service at Harrogate District Hospital instead between 8.30am and 4.50pm.

-Sainsbury’s pharmacy also offer a phlebotomy service Monday to Friday between 7.30am-11am, provided by HDH staff.
+Sainsbury’s pharmacy also offer a phlebotomy service Monday to Friday between 7.30am to 11.00am, provided by HDH staff.
 You will need your blood form to attend, there is free parking and you can use the café or shop while waiting as there is a pager system in operation which means you will be advised when it’s your turn, and the start time is a bit earlier than elsewhere.

 We encourage all women between 25 and 65 to attend for cervical smears, as it is a very good way of picking up cervical cancer at an early stage.
 You should book to see one of our nurse team or contact Reception for evening and weekend nurse appointment availability (not a GP) for a smear test, if you know one is due or have received a reminder letter.
 This is usually every 3 years, or more frequently if you have had problems previously.

 As a matter of routine we always write to every person with their smear result, though the lab takes up to 6 weeks to process the test.